Updated May 5, 2023

-Django is an open-source web framework which is based on Python programming language.
-It is maintained by an independent organization called Django Software Foundation.
-The primary goal of Django is to provide ease to the complex and data have driven websites.
-This framework used to focus on reusability and plug-ability of components where less code and low coupling with rapid development is given preference.
-To install Django, first, you need to install Python in your local machine.
-So installing python is also covered in this document.
+Django is an open-source web framework based on the Python programming language.
+An independent organization called Django Software Foundation maintains it.
+The primary goal of Django is to provide ease to complex and data have driven websites.
+This framework emphasizes the reusability and plug-ability of components, prioritizing less code, low coupling, and rapid development.
+To install Django, you must first install Python on your local machine.
+This document also covers the installation of Python.

-Step 2: After landing to the above web page click on the downloads button shown below as and select your operating system installed in your local system.
+Step 2: After landing on the above web page, click the downloads button below and select your operating system installed in your local system.

 In my case, I have clicked on windows.

-Click the very first link which is Latest Python 3 Release-Python 3.7.2.
-This is the latest version available now for this time you may get the higher version as well but always use the first link.
+Click the first link, the Latest Python 3 Release-Python 3.7.2.
+This is the latest version available now; for this time, you may get the higher version as well but always use the first link.

-Step 4: After clicking on the above link it redirects to other pages where on the top it shows the latest version of the Python.
-Just scroll down you would get the title files under which multiple download options are available as shown below:
+Step 4: After clicking on the above link, it redirects to other pages where it shows the latest version of Python on the top.
+Just scroll down you will get the title files under which multiple download options are available, as shown below:

-Step 5: It will take some time to download the file when it gets complete save that installer file.
-Please click on the installer file but for this, one should have a stable and good internet connection.
+Step 5: It will take some time to download the file; when it gets complete, save that installer file.
+Then, please click on the installer file, but for this, one should have a stable and good internet connection.

-Step 6: When you click on the downloaded file it will start a setup launch.
-The first step is to select the checkbox and click to tick the “Add Python 3.7 to PATH” which shows at very extreme below marked in red.
-Then click on the Install Now as shown below.
-If one doesn’t select the Add Python 3.7 to PATH then each time it has to call Python manually and it will take lots of time so please tick the checkbox.
-You can refer the below-provided image:
+Step 6: When you click on the downloaded file, it will start a setup launch.
+The first step is to select the checkbox and click to tick the “Add Python 3.7 to PATH”, which shows at the very extreme below, marked in red.
+Then click on Install Now, as shown below.
+If one doesn’t select Add Python 3.7 to PATH, one has to call Python manually each time, and it will take lots of time, so please tick the checkbox.

-Step 9: To check that Python installed successfully or not.
-Press Windows (Hold this button then) + R (button from keyboard), it will open the Run command.
-Type “cmd” and press on OK button.
+Step 9: To check whether Python is installed successfully or not.
+Press Windows (Hold this button then) + R (button from keyboard), and it will open the Run command.
+Type “cmd” and press the OK button.

-If Python is successfully installed, then it shows the version otherwise it shows error.
-In this case, it shows Python 3.7.2 so Python installed in my system successfully.
+If Python is successfully installed, it shows the version; otherwise, it offers an error.
+This case shows Python 3.7.2, so Python was installed in my system successfully.

-Step 11: Then check the current version of pip.
-Pip is used to install the other packages in the python environment.
-Please type the following in command prompt:
+Step 11: Then check the current version of the pip.
+Pip is used to install the other packages in the Python environment.

 It will show the installed version of the pip as shown below:

-Step 13: When the webpage opens then scroll down a little bit and stop where it shows “Install virtualenv and virtualenvwrapper title” which is shown just above.
+Step 13: When the web page opens, scroll down and stop where it shows “Install virtualenv and virtualenvwrapper title”, shown just above.
 One needs to use three commands which are marked in red.
-One needs to install the virtualenv and virtualenvwrapper to provide the virtual dedicated environment for Django.
-Just below this title, there is code available to install the virtual wrapper.
-The code is given as:
+First, one needs to install the virtualenv and virtualenvwrapper to provide the dedicated virtual environment for Django.
+Below this title, code is available to install the virtual wrapper.

 pip install virtualenvwrapper-win

-Step 14: Type Powershell in windows search bar and it gives result Windows Powershell on top then right click on Windows Powershell and click Run as administrator shown as:
+Step 14: Type Powershell in the Windows search bar, and it gives the result Windows Powershell on top.
+Then right-click on Windows Powershell and click Run as administrator shown as:

-Step 16: Then create a virtual environment for a Django project.
-The code is available in URL: https://docs.djangoproject.com/en/2.1/howto/windows/
+Step 16: Then, create a virtual environment for a Django project.
+The code is available in the URL: https://docs.djangoproject.com/en/2.1/howto/windows/

-Type this code or copy the code from the webpage to the Windows Powershell which is given as:
+Type or copy the code from the webpage into the Windows PowerShell, as provided below:

-It will create a virtual environment and shown as:
+It will create a virtual environment and be shown as:

-Now my virtual environment is ready for the installation of the Django.
+Now my virtual environment is ready for the installation of Django.

-Step 18: Now finally install the Django using pip command as shown below:
+Step 18: Now, finally, install the Django using the pip command as shown below:

 pip install Django